pretix/pretix-docs/docs/guides/pretixscan/android.md

 If none of these things happen, then the code has not been scanned.
 Try adjusting the angle and distance between scanner and ticket or improving ambient lighting.
 You can turn the device's flashlight and automatic focus on or off with the buttons at the bottom of the screen.
-If you have trouble scanning a code from a mobile phone screen, ask the customer to increase screen brightness to maximum.
+If you have trouble scanning a code from a phone screen, ask the customer to increase screen brightness to maximum.

 ### Searching for attendee data